List of Frölunda HC seasons

 Team captain and playing coach Lars-Eric Lundvall hoisting the Le Mat Trophy at Ullevi when Frölunda won their first Swedish Championship in 1965.

 This is a list of seasons completed by the Frölunda ice hockey franchise of the Swedish Hockey League (SHL).
 The list documents the season-by-season records of the Frölunda franchise from 1944 to present, including post-season records.
 The Frölunda franchise was founded in 1938 as an ice hockey section in Västra Frölunda IF and played their first game in 1944.
 They reached the premier division of Swedish ice hockey in 1959, and were charter members of Elitserien when the league was founded in 1975.
 In 1984 the ice hockey section became an independent franchise known as Västra Frölunda HC, they shortened their name to Frölunda HC in 2004.
 Between 1995 and 2022 the team marketed them self as the Frölunda Indians.

 Frölunda have won the national championship title five times, in 1965, 2003, 2005, 2016 and 2019.
 They have also been runners-up for the title seven times.
-In their history, Frölunda have made thirty-three post-season appearances while playing in the highest division.
-They have an overall regular season record in Elitserien and the SHL of 908 wins, 749 losses, and 404 games that have gone to overtime, which ranks second in the all-time standings.
+In their history, Frölunda have made forty-five post-season appearances while playing in the highest division.
+They have an overall regular season record in Elitserien and the SHL of 938 wins, 764 losses, and 411 games that have gone to overtime, which ranks second in the all-time standings.